GraphaRNA-web/GraphaRNA-web/README.md

 # Docker setup

 First pull the repository.
 Make sure that both the ./GraphaRNA and ./GraphaRNA/RiNALMo are present.
+On the ./GraphaRNA branch use ```git checkout main``` and make sure that you've got the most current version.
 In .GraphaRNA download the pre-trained model:

 ``` wget https://zenodo.org/records/13750967/files/model_epoch_800.tar.gz?download=1 -O model_epoch_800.tar.gz ```